-We based our study on the 50-year averages observed in the stations of Guercif, Belfarah and Berkine.
-From figure n°4, we can say that the average monthly precipitation decreases from upstream to downstream.
-The wet period begins in September in the station of Berkine and in October in the station of Guercif and Belfarah and lasts until May.
-The months of February, March and April record the maximum values with monthly averages of about 71 mm, 68 mm and 87 mm.
-Then, the minimum monthly averages are recorded in July 1.5 mm in Guercif and Belfarah and 7.29 mm in Berkine.
-The summer months receive significant rainfall, this corresponds to stormy rains during the summer period.
+We based our study on the 50-year averages observed in the stations of Guercif, Belfarah, and Berkine.
+From Figure 4, we can say that the average monthly precipitation decreases from upstream to downstream.
+The wet period begins in September in the station of Berkine and in October in the station of Guercif and Belfarah, and it lasted until May.
+The months of February, March, and April recorded the maximum values with monthly averages of about 71 mm, 68 mm and 87 mm, respectively.
+Also, the minimum monthly averages were recorded in July: 1.5 mm in Guercif and Belfarah and 7.29 mm in Berkine.
+The summer months receive significant rainfall, which corresponds to stormy rains during the summer period.

-Fig.4.
+Figure 4.
 Average Monthly Rainfall